yeanment/ToBeGoodCoder/InterviewQuestions/DeepLearningS21/CNN.md

 ## Back propagation in CNN
 Convolution layer + down sampling/pooling layer
 ### For convolution layers
 Activation, same as previous.
 The convolution layer, the accumulation of different components.
 The derivation is also a convolution operation with a flipped filter.
-For convolution with stride, it's the same except conducting down sampling to obtain corresponding derivative.
+For convolution with stride (down sampling the convolved layer with stride 1), it's the same except conducting up sampling the derivative map and to obtain the filter for corresponding derivative.

+### For filter derivative
+The derivative of the $n^{th}$ affine map convolves with every output map of the $m^{th}$ plane to get the derivative for the $m^{th}$ plane of the $n^{th}$ filter.

 ### For pooling layers (down sampling/up sampling map)
 E.g. derivative of max pooling, the derivation also only considers the largest from a pool of elements.
 The mean pooling is similar except computing the mean of a pool of elements.
 The derivative of mean pooling is distributed uniformly across the pool.
 The up sampling follow the same procedure, except we drop out the derivative for filled zero.